-Financial liabilities at fair value through profit or loss represents the change of control redemption premium under loan notes, the capital value of which have been settled, which is considered to be an embedded derivative which is separable from the loan notes and therefore has been accounted for as a separate instrument.
-Such financial liabilities are carried subsequently at fair value with gains or losses recognised in profit or loss.
+In the comparative period, financial liabilities at fair value through profit or loss represented the change of control redemption premium under loan notes, the capital value of which have been settled, which was considered to be an embedded derivative which is separable from the loan notes and therefore was accounted for as a separate instrument.
+Such financial liabilities were carried subsequently at fair value with gains or losses recognised in profit or loss.

-Fair value has been determined by reference to the potential value of the change in control premium to be paid at some time in the future, which has been estimated based on the Company's market capitalisation at the balance sheet date, with a discount applied to reflect the probability of such a change of control happening (the effect of the liquidity restriction and the change of control clause) and to reflect an estimate of likely timescale.
-These estimates will be reassessed at each balance sheet date.
+Fair value was determined by reference to the potential value of the change in control premium to be paid at some time in the future, which was estimated based on the Company's market capitalisation at the balance sheet date, with a discount applied to reflect the probability of such a change of control happening (the effect of the liquidity restriction and the change of control clause) and to reflect an estimate of likely timescale.
+These estimates were reassessed at each balance sheet date.
 All changes in the instrument's fair value are reported in profit or loss and included within finance costs.
+As explained more fully on page 42 the change of control redemption premium liability was settled during the year by the issue of shares.